-- 7. Ensure that adequate procedures are in place for the review of Teck's public disclosure of financial information extracted or derived from Teck's financial statements, other than the disclosure documents referred to above, and periodically assess the adequacy of these procedures. - 8.
-Review Teck's financial reporting and accounting standards and principles and significant changes in such standards or principles or in their application, including key accounting decisions affecting the financial statements, alternatives thereto and the rationale for decisions made. - 9.
-Review the quality and appropriateness, not just the acceptability, of the accounting policies and the clarity of financial information and disclosure practices adopted by Teck, including consideration of the external auditor's judgments about the quality and appropriateness of Teck's accounting policies.
-This review shall include discussions with the external auditor without the presence of management. - 10.
-Review with management, the external auditor, and the Internal Auditor significant related party transactions and potential conflicts of interest. - 11.
+- Review with management, the external auditor, and the internal auditors significant related party transactions and potential conflicts of interest. - 11.
 Review with management Teck's tax policy and material developments in Teck's tax affairs. - 12.
 Review with management Teck's privacy and cyber security risk exposure and the policies, procedures, and mitigation plans in place to protect the security and integrity of Teck's information systems and data, including crisis management and business continuity plans. - 13.
 To assist the Board with its recommendations to shareholders, recommend (a) the external auditor to be nominated to examine Teck's accounts and financial statements and prepare and issue an auditor's report on them or perform other audit, review or attest services for Teck, and (b) the compensation of the external auditor. - 14.
 Approve all audit engagement terms and fees. - 15.
 Review with management and the external auditor and approve the annual external audit plan and results of and any problems or difficulties encountered during any external audits and management's responses thereto. - 16.
 Receive the reports of the external auditor on completion of the quarterly reviews and the annual audit. - 17.
 Monitor the independence of the external auditors by reviewing all relationships between Teck's external auditor and all audit, non-audit and assurance work performed for Teck by the external auditor on at least a quarterly basis.
 The Committee will receive an annual written confirmation of independence from the external auditor. - 18.
 Pre-approve all audit, non-audit and assurance services provided by the independent auditor prior to the commencement of any such engagement.
 The Committee may delegate the responsibility for approving non-audit services to the Chair or another member of the Committee appointed by the Chair where the fee does not exceed \$50,000.
 The Committee will review a summary of all audit, non-audit and assurance work performed for Teck at least twice per year. - 19.
-Review and approve hiring policies regarding partners, employees or former partners and employees of the present or former external auditor of Teck, including: - (a) the appointment of any employee or former employee of the present and former external auditor to a senior financial management position with Teck, and
+Review and approve hiring policies regarding partners, employees or former partners and employees of the present or former external auditor of Teck, including: - a. the appointment of any employee or former employee of the present and former external auditor to a senior financial management position with Teck; and - b. management's reports of the profiles of all individuals hired during the past year who were employed by the present and former external auditor at any time during the two years prior to being hired by Teck. - 20.
+Review and evaluate the qualifications and performance of the external auditor annually.
+In conducting its review and evaluation, the Committee should: - a. obtain and review any report by the external auditor describing any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation with respect to the firm by professional or regulatory authorities, and any steps taken to deal with any such issues; - b. review and evaluate the performance of the lead audit partners and the engagement team as a whole; and - c. take into account the opinions of management, the internal auditors (or other personnel involved with the annual audit and guarterly reviews) and committee members. - 21.
+Review and approve the internal audit function's: - a. mandate, authority and organizational reporting lines; - b. annual and longer term internal audit plans, budgets and staffing; - c. performance; and - d. the appointment, reassignment, or replacement of the chief audit executive.